pomerium/pomerium/docs/enterprise/api.md

 # Enterprise Console API

-The Pantheon Enterprise Console supports programmatic interaction through an API.
+The Pomerium Enterprise Console supports programmatic interaction through an API.
 This page covers enabling and authenticating to the API.

 ## Before You Begin